tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/安全管理/配置云数据库安全组_intl_en.md

 ## Creating, Managing, and Deleting Security Group Rules
 TencentDB shares the security group rules of CVM.
 You can match or adjust the rule priority as needed on the TencentDB security group management page.
-To create, manage, or delete security group rules, please do so on the [security group management page](https://console.cloud.tencent.com/cvm/securitygroup).
+To create, manage, or delete security group rules, please do so on the [security group management page](https://console.cloud.tencent.com/cvm/securitygroup) in the console.
+For more information, see [Virtual Private Cloud > Security Groups](https://intl.cloud.tencent.com/document/product/215/35506).